ksu-cs-textbooks/cis526/content/03-asynchronous-js/07-promises.md

 {{< console >}}

 Promises replace the callback mechanism with a JavaScript object, a `Promise`.
 In many ways, this is similar to the `XMLHttpRequest` object that is at the heart of [AJAX](<ref "c-js/11-ajax">).
-You can think of it as a state machine that is in one of three states: _pending_, _fullfilled_, or _rejected_.
+You can think of it as a state machine that is in one of three states: _pending_, _fulfilled_, or _rejected_.

 A promise can be created by wrapping an asynchronous call within a new `Promise` object.
 For example, we can turn a `setTimeout()` into a promise with: